 In December 2016, the TAM Board of Commissioners authorized a partnership agreement with Lyft, Inc. a ridesharing mobile application, to provide a coupon code for up to $5 off of Lyft services to and from any SMART train station in Marin.
 Additional details on the program can be found on the Lyft program page.

-A vanpool is a group of at least seven commuters who share the ride and travel costs by leasing and using a van.
-Vanpooling benefits may include discounted parking permits for the van, free bridge tolls and empty seat/gas subsidies.
+A vanpool is typically a group of seven or more commuters who share the ride and travel costs by leasing a van or using a personal van or SUV that seats seven.
+Vanpooling benefits may include discounted parking permits for the van, free bridge tolls and additional employer benefits.

 You can start your own vanpool or join an existing vanpool.
-New vanpools may be eligible for TAM’s $3,600 cash incentive, which is available on a first-come-first-serve basis and is payable every four months over a period of two years.
+New vanpools may be eligible for TAM’s $3,600 incentive, distributed at $150/month over a two-year period.

-Vanpools must meet eligibility requirements such as have an origin or destination in Marin County, and complete the required consecutive months of operation.
+Vanpools must meet eligibility requirements such as have an origin or destination in Marin County.

 Biking or walking to work (even part of the way or on some days) incorporates exercise into your commute.
 Check out the Marin County Bicycle Coalition for bicycle route information as well as bicycle policies and regulations.
 In addition, more information about walking and biking in Marin is available at WalkBikeMarin